-A robust and effective governance framework ensures that the Bank operates within clear parameters of its compensation strategy and policy.
-All compensation matters, and overall compliance with regulatory requirements, are overseen by the Board Nomination, Remuneration and Corporate Governance Committee (NRCG).
+A robust and effective governance framework ensures that the Bank operates within clear parameters of its remuneration strategy and policy.
+All remuneration matters, and overall compliance with regulatory requirements, are overseen by the Board Nomination, Remuneration and Corporate Governance Committee (NRCG).

 The Bank’s remuneration policy in particular considers the role of each employee and sets the criteria to determine whether an employee is a material risk-taker and/or an approved person in a business line, control or support function.

 This assessment also takes into account adherence to the Bank’s values, risks and compliance measures, and, above all, integrity.
-Altogether, performance is therefore judged not only on what is achieved over the short and long term, but also importantly on how it is achieved in order to ensure long-term sustainability of the business.
+Altogether, performance is therefore judged not only on what is achieved over the short and long term but, importantly, also on how it is achieved in order to ensure the long-term sustainability of the business.

 The responsibilities of the NRCG with regards to the Bank’s variable remuneration policy, as stated in its mandate, include but are not limited to the following: